The mystery of the American lawyer who worked for a Putin-friendly oligarch and Julian Assange

 In an April 10, 2017, text, Waldman noted that he had convinced Assange “to make serious and important concession and am discussing those w DOJ.”
 Waldman also said Deripaska was “willing to testify to congress but interested in state of play w Manafort.”

 Eventually, Waldman struck out in his efforts to arrange deals for Assange and Deripaska.
 There was no deal for Assange, and lawmakers rejected Deripaska’s request for immunity in exchange for his testimony.
 (Derispaska has echoed Trump’s claim that the Russia investigation is baseless.
-In a March 8 op-ed in the Daily Caller, he contended that the probe was a “wag the dog” manipulation by the American “Deep State.”)
+In a March 8 op-ed in the Daily Caller, he contended that the probe was a “Wag the Dog” manipulation by the American “Deep State.”)

 Warner later turned over his texts with Waldman to the intelligence committee.
 In November, Waldman was interviewed by committee staff.
 The panel’s questions related mostly to Deripaska, a congressional aide said.